 Our Mission: To protect, preserve and promote the natural integrity of Radnor Lake through land acquisition, environmental education and park support.

-Unless otherwise noted, reservations for activities open at 9:30 A.M. on the Sunday before the program and will be taken until it is full.
+Unless otherwise noted, reservations for activities open at 10am on the Monday before the program and will be taken until it is full.
+Program registration is first come, first serve and there are no waiting list, nor early registration before the posted date for our interpretive programs.
 Please call 373-3467 to sign up.

 Deaf or Hearing Impaired Visitors please contact Park Manager Steve Ward for sign language assistance for any of our programs at Steve.Ward@tn.gov

-National Public Lands Day – Volunteer Trail Day at Radnor Lake
+Volunteer for Earth Day at Radnor Lake 2017

 Tennessee Department of Environment and Conservation is committed to principles of equal opportunity, equal access and affirmative action.
 Contact EEO/AA Coordinator at 1-888-867-7455 or the ADA coordinator at 1-866-253-5827 for further information.
 Hearing impaired callers may use the Tennessee Relay Service at 1-800-848-0298.